dinoperovic/djangocms-skeletor/README.md

 ## Webpack

 A basic webpack config is provided to handle common static file types.
 Out of the box you can start writing **SASS/SCSS** by importing files in your `assets/js/main.js` file.

+[PostCSS](http://postcss.org/) is configured to process all CSS files with some default plugins including [autoprefixer](https://github.com/postcss/autoprefixer) to handle vendor prefixes automatically.
+Edit the `postcss.config.js` file to add and configure more plugins.

 [Babel](https://babeljs.io/) compiler is used so that next-gen JavaScript can be used as well.

+For seamless integration with Django — [django-webpack-loader](https://github.com/ezhome/django-webpack-loader) project is used.

 Read more about configuring [Webpack](https://webpack.js.org/configuration/).

-For seamless integration with Django — [django-webpack-loader](https://github.com/ezhome/django-webpack-loader) project is used.

 ## Deployment